Hitchcock directs his explosive TV debut…

 The series is Suspicion (1957-58), and in a then rare TV moment, the first of these was directed by the Master of Suspense himself, Alfred Hitchcock.
 The series of episodes tell individual stories in which a character’s suspicions are aroused in an everyday scenario.
 With some amazing big names of TV and film in the cast including Bette Davis, Donna Reed and Charles Bronson.

 In this 1957 episode, the cast includes E.G. Robinson, Nancy Kelly and… So if you keep your eyes peeled a young actor in only his fifth role of his career, which sadly ended just last year.
 This sadly with his passing at the age of 91.
 But will keep you in suspense just a wee while longer…

 The story tells of a watch repairman, Paul Steppe who suspects his wife Fran is seeing another man while he’s at work.
-And from the start, we can tell Paul’s been planning their murder with him setting up a mock explosion at the back of his shop.
+And from the start, we can tell Paul’s been planning their murder by him setting up a mock explosion at the back of his shop.

 At home, his wife appears nervous and furtive, and he suspects the worst.
 He notes a man’s cigar in the ashtray, beers missing from the fridge and a dry mark outside indicating that someone visited her in a car during a brief rainstorm.

 The next day, he sets the explosion in the cellar, timed for four o’clock, when he suspects her lover will visit.
-On the day, two thugs break into his house.
-This literally after he sets up the timer for the explosion.
+On that day, two thugs break into his house.
+This is literally after he sets up the timer for the explosion.
 These men discover him, tie and gag him, rob the house and leave Paul in the cellar with time ticking away and the time of his death approaching…

 As for that guest star, you could say this character actor played parts in some colourful films including Red Dawn (1984), Pretty in Pink (1986) and The Green Mile (1999).
 The credits only partly give the game away with him here billed as Dean Stanton.
 As in Harry Dean Stanton, so ten brownie points if your suspicions were right.

 Second Alfred Hitchcock Blogathon, 2018, No 33